malloc-nbytes/mos6502-emu/README.md

 # mos6502-emu
-A 6502 processor written in Rust.
+A 6502 processor emulator written in Rust.